3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 Api - application programming interface

 1. The rest framework needs a serializer.
 The serializer explains how to format the db data into formats like json etc. in a get request or how to format a post request for data that goes into the db.
+The normal serializer class is written the same way as the model class with special methods to handle requests (get, post etc.).
+Because of these similarities and because most of the times serialisation
 It can be as simple as:
 ```python
 from rest_framework import serializers